Deploy Azure File Sync

 Use Azure File Sync to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.
 Azure File Sync transforms Windows Server into a quick cache of your Azure file share.
 You can use any protocol that's available on Windows Server to access your data locally, including SMB, NFS, and FTPS.
 You can have as many caches as you need across the world.

-- At least one supported instance of Windows Server or Windows Server cluster to sync with Azure File Sync.
+At least one supported instance of Windows Server to sync with Azure File Sync.
 For more information about supported versions of Windows Server and recommended system resources, see Windows file server considerations.

 Prepare Windows Server to use with Azure File Sync